 1. Tasks Keep Getting Added Without Removing Others

 Every project has a fixed amount of capacity.
 When tasks are added without removing or reprioritizing others, the team absorbs the extra work silently.
 Deadlines slip.
 Quality drops.
-Burnout builds.
 The project manager is often the last to know because the team keeps saying yes to avoid conflict.

 2. Deadlines Keep Shifting Without a Documented Reason

 When stakeholders bypass the project manager and send requests directly to team members, scope gets added informally.
 Team members often say yes because they want to be helpful.
 The project manager finds out later, when the timeline is already affected.
-This is one of the most common scope creep patterns in organizations without a formal change request process.

 4. The Project Charter Has Not Been Referenced Since Kickoff